mozilla-services/syncstorage-rs/docs/src/tools/payload_link_reconciler.md

   Pub/Sub metric rather than one of ours, and it is the most direct measure of finalize latency.
 It should sit in minutes.
 The 30 day lifecycle window is the deadline it must never approach.

-Note a real gap here: syncserver itself emits nothing on the offload path.
-There are no counters or timers on upload, download, or the inline cleanup after a failed transaction, so the synchronous half of the system is invisible and its latency cost is unmeasured.

 ---